Crowdfunding

 Findhorn Foundation (Scotland): Raised £1M+ through community share offering via Ethex platform, demonstrating the viability of community investment for ecovillage projects.

-Traditional Dream Factory (Portugal): Raised €384K through $TDF Token (280 token holders, €256/token), providing accommodation rights and governance participation.
-Combined with private loans (€400K raised in 2024), the project demonstrates hybrid funding models.
+Traditional Dream Factory (Portugal): Raised €384K through $TDF Token token-based crowdfunding (280 token holders, €256/token), providing accommodation rights and governance participation.
+Combined with private loans (€400K raised in 2024), the project demonstrates how community-driven funding can be combined with traditional financing in hybrid models.

 Ethex platform (UK): Has facilitated £120M+ raised for 200+ projects with 25,000+ investors, showing the scale possible with community share offerings.